-You can resolve this situation by being compassionate and kind.
+Tip: You can resolve this situation by being compassionate and kind.
 Irrespective of your child’s behaviour, try to be calm and supportive.
 Getting your child to talk will help you to rewire the brain.

-If someone in the home has died and if such an event traumatizes the child, he may seem withdrawn, reclusive, worried and anxious.
-He may have an unbalanced eating pattern and they may seesaw between emotions such as being quiet one moment and being agitated the next.
-Most children do not understand death and they assume that the person or animal that has died will spurt back to life some time or another.
+If someone in the home has died, and if such an event traumatizes the child, he may seem withdrawn, reclusive, worried and anxious.
+He may have an unbalanced eating pattern, and they may seesaw between emotions such as being quiet one moment and being agitated the next.
+Most children do not understand death, and they assume that the person or animal that has died will spurt back to life sometime or another.

 One of the most common traits that children exhibit from broken homes is visiting the absent parent.
-He may behave dramatically when he is with the parent with custody but behave well with the parent he visits.
+He may behave dramatically when he is with the parent with custody but behave well with the parent he attends.
 Sometimes, it may take weeks for the child to calm down at home.
 Child custody disputes tend to make things a lot worse because kids tend to interpret it as being taken away from their parent who loves them by the other.

-Try not to discuss the details of separation with your child, but do let them know that you are available to them always.
+Tip: Try not to discuss the details of separation with your child, but do let them know that you are available to them always.
 If the child does not express any feelings or ask questions, you may give a simple explanation.